snellm/docker-intellij/README.md

 # Notes

-- The VM is based on Ubuntu 14.04 (Trust Tahr) with Oracle Java 8 and IntelliJ IDEA 14.0 Community Edition added.
+- The VM is based on Ubuntu 14.04 (Trusty Tahr) with Oracle Java 8 and IntelliJ IDEA 14.1 Community Edition added.
 - Development is as the "dev" user, password "dev".
 - Passwordless sudo rights have been granted to the the "dev" user, but note that any changes made outside of the "dev" users home directory will be lost between restarts.
-- The "dev" users home directory (/home/dev) is mapped to the path set when starting, so will be preserved between restarts.
+- The "dev" users home directory (/home/dev) is mapped to the host path set when starting, so will be preserved between restarts and even if Docker is for Windows is uninstalled/reinstalled.